HxJi/hxji.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our work on CXL memory with geniue device accepted to MICRO 2023!
+Our work on CXL memory with **geniue CXL device** accepted to MICRO 2023!